 Governmental funds are those funds through which most school district functions typically are financed.
 The acquisition, use and balances of a school district's expendable financial resources and the related current liabilities are accounted for through governmental funds.

-Major Fund:
+Major Funds:

 The General Fund is the general operating fund of the District.
 It is used to account for all financial resources, except those required to be accounted for in another fund.
-Included are all transactions related to the current operating budget.